 We hope you take the time to visit and attend performances and movies at the Historic Hanford Fox Theatre.
 We welcome your comments ideas and suggestions.
-Additionally, we look forward to providing you, the guest of the theater with quality entertainment.
-Above all, we look forward to seeing and serving you at the theater!
+Additionally, we look forward to providing you, the guest of the theatre with quality entertainment.
+Above all, we look forward to seeing and serving you at the theatre!

 The Fox Hanford Theatre was closed by a partial ceiling collapse on March 20, 2014.
 It had reopened by December 2015.

 Just login to your account and subscribe to this theater.